dimir/zabbix-extensions/frontend/modules/README.md

 # ["My Address"](./my-address/)

-This module demonstrates how to:
+This module demonstrates how to add a new menu element that will display a custom web page.

-  - create an Action and the View
-  - add menu element

 # ["Custom Items"](./customitems/)